nikolaign/Fractal-gong/README.md

 # Fractal-gong
-Simple code where readers can make a continuation of the code as in language of everything itself...
+Let's make one simple language, where one can follow.